Certain flowers are both ornamental and edible. Feel free to try them out, a feast for eyes and taste buds alike!

 Plant stonecrop (Sedum telephium) in a very sunny spot: its fleshy leaves can be nibbled for appetizers dipped in cottage cheese dip.

-If you haven’t yet tasted nasturtiums, go ahead and pick the very first flowers that appear!
+If you haven’t yet tasted nasturtium, go ahead and pick the very first flowers that appear!
 Taste them straight from the plant, their pepper-like taste will stand out.
-You can use leaves and flowers in mixed salads or fry them like fritter.
+You can use nasturtium leaves and flowers in mixed salads or fry them like fritter.